Browse frequently asked questions about the admissions process at ASL.

 The school offers a number of Open House days during the year which are listed on the website.
-In addition, the admissions office accepts appointments for small group tours, organized by grades of interest, on most Monday and Friday mornings.
+For families who reside outside London, the admissions office accepts appointments for small group tours, organized by grades of interest, on most Monday and Friday mornings.
 More information is available on the visit page of the website.
 Please note that appointments in January and February are very limited so please book early.
 Telephone the admissions office, +44 (0)20 7449 1221, or email us to arrange an appointment.

 What is the wait pool?

 There are times when we do not have enough spaces to accommodate all qualified applicants.
 Qualified applicants will be offered a place in the wait pool and will be considered for admission if a space becomes available.
 When offering places to students in the wait pool, the admissions committee considers a number of elements.
 Preference is given to siblings, and other factors such as class composition are also taken into account.

 If a place does not become available during the course of the academic year, the student’s application must be updated by 31 January to be considered for the following academic year.
 Parents should arrange for current school reports, teacher recommendations and standardized testing (as appropriate) to be sent to the admissions office.
 Students are asked to complete a new applicant questionnaire.